top of page

 Sacramento.

 In 2010, Ellie was placed onto the 'Faculty of Education and Art Dean’s Honour Roll'.
 In the same year she was awarded the ‘Judges Commendation for Music Composition’ at the Revel-8 Film Festival.
 Ellie also received the inaugural ‘Dr. Harold Schenberg Music Prize’ in 2011, where she received a scholarship to study in the United States of America.
-The prize money allowed Ellie to study at the California State University of Sacramento for her Honours year.
+The prize money allowed Ellie to study at the California State University of Sacramento for her Post-Graduate Honours year.

-In 2014, Ellie continued her exciting musical journey at the Australian Film, Television and Radio School (AFTRS), under the direction of prestigious lecturers, Martin Armiger, Christopher Gordon and Kirke Godfrey, writing music for several short films and documentaries.
+In 2014, Ellie continued her exciting musical journey at the Australian Film, Television and Radio School (AFTRS), under the direction of prestigious lecturers, Martin Armiger, Christopher Gordon and Kirke Godfrey, writing music for several award-winning short films and documentaries.
 Ellie was then short-listed for the 'Kenneth B. Myer Award for Exceptional Talent'.

 After graduating from AFTRS, Ellie attained a position at Jigsaw Music.
-Here she has continued orchestrating, copying and studio assistant work on various local and international films, including, "Peter Rabbit", "Lego Batman", "Gods of Egypt", "Spacebear", "Jasper Jones" , "The Butterfly Tree", "Open Season 4", and "Lego Ninjago", as well as numerous stage productions, including "Conchita", "SYO IGNITE Symphonic Dance for VIVID Sydney", and "Muriel's Wedding: The Musical".
+Here she continued orchestrating, copying and assisting in studio work on various local and international films, including, "Peter Rabbit", "Lego Batman", "Gods of Egypt", "Spacebear", "Jasper Jones" and "Lego Ninjago", as well as numerous stage productions, including "Conchita", "SYO IGNITE Symphonic Dance for VIVID Sydney", and "Muriel's Wedding: The Musical".

 Ellie’s works centre on emotions, events and locations that inspire narratives through music.
 Due to collaborations with dancers, film directors and other professional musicians, her works have been performed locally at such places as PICA, the Astor Theatre and the Luna Cinema, and internationally in the United States of America, Australia and Europe.
 Ellie’s original works have also been performed live, at the World Saxophone Congress, Edinburgh, at the 2012 Potters Field Olympic Live Site, London and recently her chamber music premiered at the Rio 1917 – Grey Wing Concert by the Tura New Music Ensemble, Australia.